Self-Checkout Terminal

 Challenge

 Nobody likes waiting in long lines.
 For venues, those lines meant frustrated guests, lost money, and a bad first impression.
 Our first client, Holland-Park Berlin, told us their entry point was a bottleneck.
 Their staff were tied up selling tickets when they could have been helping guests elsewhere.
+The challenge was clear: Design a way for people to get inside faster and start having fun.

 Role